sitbon/magg/docs/index.md

 ## Authentication

-MAGG supports optional bearer token authentication using RSA keypairs and JWT tokens.
+Magg supports optional bearer token authentication using RSA keypairs and JWT tokens.
 When enabled, all clients must provide a valid JWT token to access the server.

 For a complete guide, see **[Authentication Guide](authentication.md)**.